ghostdogpr/proteus/vitepress/docs/faq.md

 It is hard to compete with the speed of code generation, which creates custom encoders and decoders for every single type without the need for generic code.
 A fairer comparison is to compare Proteus with the combination of code generation and transformations between the generated types and the idiomatic Scala types.

 We have a benchmark project that compares the performance of Proteus with ScalaPB and Chimney for various payload sizes.
 You can find it [here](https://github.com/ghostdogpr/proteus/tree/main/benchmarks).
 The bottom line is that Proteus is up to 2x slower for small payloads (which is still extremely fast) and about the same speed for large payloads.
+Proteus allocates less memory for all payload sizes.